kpegion/SubX/README.md

 # Matlab

-V1/ - contains version 1 of the Matlab codes for getting the SubX data from the IRI Data Library getSubXFieldsIRI.m -- A sample matlab program for getting SubX 2-D Fields
+V1/ - version 1, Matlab code for getting the SubX data from the IRI Data Library, getSubXFieldsIRI.m -- A sample matlab program for getting SubX 2-D Fields

-V2/ - contains version 2, which consists of getSubXFieldsIRI.m and additional programs for processing the SubX data into ensemble means, calculating climatologies, and calculating anomalies of the ensemble means.
+V2/ - version 2, consists of getSubXFieldsIRI.m and additional programs for processing the SubX data into ensemble means, calculating climatologies, and calculating anomalies of the ensemble means.

  # NCL